 Associate Head of School, Research and Development and Director - New Zealand Tourism Research Institute

 New Zealand's unique landscapes and people have made tourism one of the drivers in our national economy.
 It’s a dynamic industry with exciting potential, but at what cost?
-That's where policymakers, communities and businesses need relevant research, says Simon Milne, Professor of Tourism at AUT and Director of the New Zealand Tourism Research Institute.
+That's where policymakers, communities and businesses need relevant research, says Simon Milne, Professor of Tourism at AUT and Director of the New Zealand Tourism Research Institute (NZTRI).

 "They need quality research to help them make the right decisions about the type and pace of tourism development," he says.